logandaniels/logandaniels.github.io/content/blog/2024-letter.md

 Every open mic was five-minute set after five-minute set of dead silence, punctuated by the occasional "Nothing?
 Okay, not using that one" or "Fuck you guys".
 Some say this is expected -- the common analogy is that an open mic is like going to the gym for a comic.
 You go there to get reps in, and *to get better*; bombing is expected because the open mic is where workshop specifically those bits that *aren't* working.
 This makes sense to me, though in most gyms you don't show up and struggle to lift the lowest weight for five minutes, then blame it on the weights and proceed to sit watching everyone else work out for an hour.

-Because really, that's what the calculus for me became: do I want to spend hours at home in my underwear writing jokes, take a half-hour bus to the open mic and sit through over an hour of unfunny standup, just to perform five minutes of comedy to a bunch of jaded comics who are on their phones anyway?
+Because really, that's what the calculus for me became: do I want to spend hours at home in my underwear writing jokes, take an hour bus to the open mic and sit through another hour of unfunny standup, just to perform five minutes of comedy to a bunch of jaded comics who are on their phones anyway?
 It's honestly more fun than it sounds, but it's also kind of hell.

 Still, I would like to come back to writing and performing comedy at some point.
-There's just no better feeling in life than making people laugh.
+There's simply no feeling in life more electric than making people laugh.
 And honestly, I'd settle for just performing a set that *I* feel good about, and giving a well-deserved "Fuck you guys" at the end.

 **MORE STUFF I DID**

 I was all over the place this year, geographically.
 I visited the UK and France for the first time, including attending the [Cannes Film Festival](https://ericbai.co/the-ultimate-cannes-film-festival-guide-three-days-in-cannes) (did you know you can get free festival admission if you're 28 or younger?
 Check that link!).
-I also got to spend a lot of time traveling with family to Las Vegas, Minnesota, and Alaska.
+I attended [Manifest](https://www.manifest.is/), the valhalla of nerds.
+I also got to spend a lot of time traveling with family in Las Vegas, Minnesota, and Alaska.

 And I capped off the year with a fantastic two-week trip to Taiwan.
 I would love to luxuriate in the details of that trip, which is now one of my favorite all-time trips, but by strange coincidence one of the letter-writers I mentioned earlier already made the case for Taiwan [in his 2024 letter](https://zhengdongwang.com/2024/12/29/2024-letter.html).
 And if there's one thing I learned from performing Jerry Seinfeld's entire act verbatim at an open mic, it's that people do NOT like it when you steal material.